Kyuuhachi/Inevitable-Zero/README.md

 ShinKiseki's [More Portraits in Zero](https://github.com/shinkiseki/MorePortraitsInZero) modifies some of the same files as Inevitable Zero, and is thus not directly compatible.
 Instead there is a separate version of the mod, which should be installed after after More Portraits.
 The base Inevitable Zero is not required.

 ## Compatibility

-Inevitable Zero was built against Steam version 1.4.6 (released 2023-03-28).
-The script files are the same between all 1.4.\* versions, so there should be no problems if they don't match exactly.
+Inevitable Zero was built against Steam version 1.4.12.
+The differences between different versions are minor, so there will be no issues if using the mod on a different version.
 It also works on the Nintendo Switch version, though this of course requires jailbreaking.

-Inevitable Portraits was built against [More Portraits in Zero](https://github.com/shinkiseki/MorePortraitsInZero) version 1.2.0, which was also built against 1.4.6.
+Inevitable Portraits was built against [More Portraits in Zero](https://github.com/shinkiseki/MorePortraitsInZero) version 1.3.0, which was also built against 1.4.12.

+## FAQ

+**Can I install this mid-playthrough?** Yes.
+But I can't guarantee stability if you are in an area with added NPCs, so I would recommend saving on one of the highways.

+**Do these support English/Japanese?** Yes, both languages are fully supported.

+**Are they voiced?** No. They're not voiced in Evolution, so there are no voice clips for them.

+**Do you receive any DP?/Does this affect achievements?** Yes, it does make detective ranks easier to attain since there are more DP in total.
+I believe adjusting the rank thresholds would require modding the exe, which is beyond the scope of this mod.

 ## Credits
 Nihon Falcom: for creating the game.